-Figure 1: Blind person entering text with NavTap
+Figure 1: Blind person inputting text with NavTap

-focused on the users' needs and capabilities that enables them to fully operate mobile devices.
-Our focus is mainly on text-entry methods, although several considerations were made on navigational and event-based tasks.
+made on navigational and event-based tasks.
 In particular, the NavTap [1] text-entry method allows the user to navigate through the alphabet using the mobile phone keypad.

 The approach was previously evaluated with the target population in a controlled environment and results showed that a novice user is able to use a mobile device and input text with a few minutes training.
 Those evaluations were mainly targeted at users that were not able to perform more than simple communication tasks with their mobile devices.
 As we have stated, the learning process with traditional interaction mechanisms (even with audio feedback) is very hard, leading blind users to give up and restrict their task to placing and receiving phone calls.
 The trials were performed in a controlled environment and users were able to input text and overcome their performance when compared with traditional methods (the users were instructed and helped to learn how to use traditional MultiTap approaches).
 Although these results have pointed the advantages of navigation approaches over traditional multitap ones for blind users, we still had no results on the evolution and performance improvement on a long-term usage scenario.
 Indeed, only by assessing the users' performance, evolution in uncontrolled settings, and the impact on their daily lives, will we be able to understand the benefits and limitations of our approach.
 Moreover, the flaws in current mobile interfaces can only be justified by the lack of follow-up studies with the target population.
 We propose to go further and present a richer characterization of our method and its advantages.